Almost £3bn in 20 years - January bargains & flops

 Year left: 2012 (to Tottenham Hotspur)

-Clint Dempsey scored 50 goals for Fulham in 184 league appearances for the club, and played a pivotal part in the Cottagers' Europa League runner-up campaign in 2009-10, scoring a chip against Juventus in a memorable match that saw them reach the quarter-finals.
+Clint Dempsey scored 50 goals for Fulham in 184 league appearances for the club, and played a pivotal part in the Cottagers' Europa League runner-up campaign in 2009-10, scoring a chip against Juventus in a memorable match that saw them progress to the quarter-finals.
 He went on to make history by becoming the first American to appear in a major European final.

 In 2012, Tottenham agreed a £6m fee for Dempsey, however, the midfielder did return to Fulham in 2014 on loan from Seattle Sounders.